JuliaStellarDynamics/LinearResponse.jl/README.md

 [^1]: For detailed instructions, check [here](https://pkgdocs.julialang.org/v1/managing-packages/#Adding-unregistered-packages).

-[^2]:If you are new to `julia`, install the latest version by running this in your terminal: `$ curl -fsSL https://install.julialang.org | sh`.
+[^2]: If you are new to `julia`, install the latest version by running this in your terminal: `$ curl -fsSL https://install.julialang.org | sh`.
 If you are on Windows or run into problems with `curl`-based installation, please visit [this website](https://julialang.org/downloads/).

+[^3]: You may also use `git`-based interfaces to retrieve the software (e.g. `git@github.com`), but as these are public packages, that is not necessary.